martintaylorj/GA4-Ecommerce_Squarespace/README.md

 **This trigger fires on**: Click Classes contains cart-checkout-button

+> [!TIP]
->💡This code takes advantage of the JSON Squarespace creates out of the box for us.
+>This code takes advantage of the JSON Squarespace creates out of the box for us.
 There’s actually JSON on every ecommerce page, but we can’t use it because its static on page load and doesn’t change if the user changes anything about the product or cart after the initial page load.

 ## purchase